By ALEXI VENICE

 My third solo adventure while in the city was attending a Giants baseball game.
 I bought a ticket on Stub Hub along the first baseline in the 28th row.
 Fantastic seat!
 The atmosphere was magical for an evening game—a light bay breeze washing over the stadium under a vivid crescent moon.
 In contrast to the hot sunshine at mid-day, the night air inside the ballpark was jeans-and-sweatshirt weather.
 AT&T Park is a cozy ballpark for a 45,000-seat venue.

-It was LGBTQ night, so The San Francisco Lesbian/Gay Freedom Band performed the Star-Spangled Banner after a dedication ceremony to those who paved the way.
-Expressions of love were in the air on the kiss cam, everyone cheering with acceptance and happiness.
+It was LGBTQ night, so The San Francisco Lesbian/Gay Freedom Band performed the Star-Spangled Banner after a dedication ceremony to those who paved the way and blasted through barriers.
+Expressions of love were in the air on the kiss cam, everyone cheering.

 I sat beside a couple who were season ticket holders, and they eagerly shared trivia with me about the ballpark and their seats.